ForgeRock/modernize-accelerators/forgerock-am-migration-sso-jit/README.md

 ### 1.1.
 Assets Included
 Bidirectional SSO capability between legacy IAM and ForgeRock IAM helps minimize risk and time to market in complex migration projects.
 ForgeRock understands customers' needs to speed up migration design decisions and cut implementation time, and is thus delivering the following assets as part of the Migration Accelerators:
-- A collection of custom migration authentication nodes (ValidateLegacyToken, GenerateLegacyToken, RetrieveLegacyProfil)
+- A collection of custom migration authentication nodes (ValidateLegacyToken, GenerateLegacyToken, RetrieveLegacyProfile)
 - A prebuilt migration authentication tree with bidirectional SSO support that embeds custom nodes and migration know-how (including handling invalid authentication attempts)
 - Password synchronization capabilities inside the authentication tree
 - A flex option allowing the extension of the authentication tree and nodes for a specific vendor legacy IAM system